-- All acronyms and abbreviations are defined upon their first use in text.
+- 3) All acronyms and abbreviations are defined upon their first use in text.
 Some past minimum flow reports have included lists of acronyms and abbreviations, others have not.
-This is a style choice. - 3) As a general rule, appendices include District-funded work products developed for the minimum flows evaluation.
+This is a style choice. - 4) As a general rule, appendices include District-funded work products developed for the minimum flows evaluation.
 Anderson and Stewart (2016) is a peer review of the NDM5, and was not created for this minimum flows evaluation.
-It is cited and available upon request. - 4) Thank you for your comment. - 5) Mention of NDM5 added. - 6) Sentence revised. - See updated language in section 1.4.1.
-Also, please provide clear, specific suggestions for work that could be done and what expected outcome of that work might be. - 8) See response no. 7 above - 9) Text in section 1.4.1 has been updated.
-The application of the 15% standard does consider unique characteristics of this system.
-See figure below for illustration of how application of this standard results in different percent-of-flow recommendations for the Chassahowitzka and Homosassa River systems and addresses how salinity-based habitats respond differently in the two systems.
+It is cited and available upon request. - 5) Thank you for your comment. - 6) Text on Blind Springs has been added to section 1.1.
+Not sure at this time that inclusion of addition information on the spring in the executive summary is an appropriate location for this level of detail. - 7) Comma added. - 8) Thank you for your comment. - 9) Text on Blind Springs has been added to section 1.1. - 10) Manatee habitats in the 2019 analysis were quite sensitive to flow reductions with a 15% loss of area-based acute exposure habitat corresponding to a 10% loss of flow (Table 6-5).
+The results of the 2013 analysis were similar, with a 9% loss of flow resulting in a 15% loss in habitat.
+The 2013 analysis also showed an abundance of habitat: "the remaining eighty-five percent of the unimpacted acute area refuge could sustain many times the number of animals counted in all of Florida during the 2010 synoptic survey" (Heyl et al. 2012, p.92).
+Nonetheless, this habitat was used to determine the staff recommended minimum flow as a 9% reduction.
+In summary, both reports show similar sensitivity to flow reductions and overall quantity of manatee habitat. - 11) Parenthesis added - 12) Sentence revised. - 13) See updated language in section 1.4.1.
+Please provide clear, specific suggestions for work that could be done and what expected outcome of that work might be. - 14) See response 13. - 15) Text in section 1.4.1 has been updated.
+The application of the 15% change standard does consider unique characteristics of this system.
+See figure below for illustration of how application of this standard results in different percent-of-flow recommendations for the Chassahowitzka and Homosassa river systems and addresses how salinity-based habitats respond differently in the two systems.